2022 Old Dominion Monarchs football team

 The 2022 Old Dominion Monarchs football team represented Old Dominion University during the 2022 NCAA Division I FBS football season.
 The Monarchs played their home games at S.B.
 Ballard Stadium in Norfolk, Virginia.
 It was their first football season in the Sun Belt Conference, competing in the East Division.
 Previously a member of the Sun Belt until 1991, the University did not field a football team at that time, nor did the conference sponsor the sport.
 The team was coached by third-year head coach Ricky Rahne.

-Previous season

-The Monarchs finished the 2021 season 6–7, 5–3 in C-USA play to finish in third place in the East Division.
-It was their best finish since 2016, when they finished second in the Division.

-The Monarchs ended their season losing the Myrtle Beach Bowl to Tulsa.

 Preseason

 Media poll

 The Sun Belt media days were held on July 25 and July 26.
 The Monarchs were predicted to finish in last place in the Sun Belt's East Division.